Why do I need to submit financial documents?

 The following documents or combinations of documents are acceptable:

-- An original bank statement in your guarantor's name (sponsor or parent) that indicates the amount available accompanied by a letter of confirmation from the guarantor of his or her intention to provide support.The bank statement must indicate a minimum amount held in the account, on bank stationary with a telephone, FAX number and street address.
+- A bank statement in the name of a non-parental financial sponsor that indicates the amount available that is also accompanied by a letter of confirmation from the guarantor of his or her intention to provide financial support for you.

-- A letter of support from your government or other sponsoring agency that indicates the amount available and additional provisions, such as health insurance coverage.
-Please provide a signed copy of the award letter with billing instructions.
-You should also send a copy to the Office of Treasury Services once you arrive on campus in order for the billing to take place.
+- A Financial Guarantee from your government or other sponsoring agency that indicates the amount of funding available to you and that clearly stipulates any and all additional provisions of the support agreement, such as health insurance coverage.
+Please provide a copy of the Financial Guarantee to the Center for International Services and Programs (CISP).

 If your documents indicate an amount in a currency other than US dollars we will convert the amount according to the exchange rate on the day we receive your financial support documents.

-Your financial documents will be reviewed by CSU to determine your ability to meet the financial obligation while you are attending the University.
+Your financial documents will be reviewed by CSU CISP International Team to determine your ability to meet the financial obligation while you are attending the University.
 If your financial documents are not approved or if there are additional questions, you will be notified by email.

-United States Citizenship and Immigration Services (USCIS) requires that you obtain a release from your current institution before your new I-20 is issued.
-Once you are admitted to Cleveland State University and receive your admission letter, please contact your immigration advisor at your current school and requested that your I-20 be transferred to Cleveland State University.
+United States Citizenship and Immigration Services (USCIS) requires that you obtain a release from your current institution before your new Form I-20 is issued.
+Once you are admitted to Cleveland State University and receive your admission letter, please contact your immigration advisor at your current school and request that your SEVIS record be transferred to Cleveland State University.

 A married student who plans to bring his/her dependents will require an additional $3,500 for the spouse, $2,000 for the 1st child, and $1,500 for each additional child.
 These amounts should be added to the total number under the appropriate column.
 Additional insurance for family of F1 students is optional, but highly recommended.
 F2 dependents are not permitted to work or enroll in classes.